 feed herself, use a spoon and hold and drink from a sippy cup fairly well

-To see if your child has a healthful diet, look at a four- or five-day span to see if she is eating a good balance of foods from the food groups.
+To see if your child has a healthful diet, look at a four- or five-day span to see if he is eating a good balance of foods from the food groups.

 Your child may show interest in potty training.
-Signs she may be ready include dry naps, use of words like "pee pee," "wee wee" or "poo," grunting and straining after meals, realizing the need to go, going to the potty alone and undressing.
-For most children, interest in toilet training happens between the ages of 2 and 3 years old.
+Signs he may be ready include dry naps, use of words like "pee pee," "wee wee" or "poo," grunting and straining after meals, realizing the need to go, going to the potty alone and undressing.

 Your child's nap schedule may vary from no naps to two naps each day.
 If your toddler does not nap, you may want to start a "quiet time."
 Be sure to use this time for yourself.